NidhinSugunan/IER/Readme.md

 # Instructions
+This is a short description on how to implement the code for the project "Hypnosis control system to administer intravenous anesthetic agent, a comparative study using LQR, PI and MPC control strategies".
 ## Installation
 The MATLAB toolbox YALMIP is introduced.
 It is described how YALMIP is be used to model and solve optimization problems for the MPC.